Stalker2106x/MenuFramework/README.md

   </tr>
 </table>

-## Menu example
+## Examples

-This is an example of a basic menu written in mf markup:
+This is an example of a basic menu:

     <Menu Id="ExampleMenu">
       <Text>Example label</Text>